pcapriotti/optparse-applicative/README.md

   <> help "Target for the greeting" )
 ```

-This defines an option parser that assepts a `String` argument,
-with *long* option name "hello", *metavariable* "TARGET",
+This defines an option parser with the *long* shell option type,
-and the given help text.
-This means that the `target` parser defined
-above will require an option like
+named "hello" (resulting in `--hello`).
+It assepts a `String` as an argument, which would be marked by its
+*metavariable* "TARGET" in the documentations.
+Help message provides the description.
+So result works like:

     --hello world